tjvantoll/articles/design-systems/article.md

-# An Opinionated Guide to Starting a Custom UI Component Library
+# An Opinionated Guide to Starting a UI Component Library

 Building a custom component UI library is a great way to create consistent user interfaces throughout your organization.